Meet the Team

 Simon Paine

-Simon Paine has been involved in starting and testing about 30 business ideas over the last 25 years.
+Simon has been involved in starting and testing about 30 business ideas over the last 25 years.

 Business was not on his radar at all until he realised he needed to leave his (successful) career because he wasn’t happy.
 At 29, he realised there was a big world to explore, he had LOADS of ideas, and he wanted to have a go at starting something.